-When accessing Sakai for anything that is critical (such as an online exam), there are a few tips that the Learning Design and Technologies team recommends.
+When accessing Canvas for anything that is critical (such as an online exam), there are a few tips that the Learning Design and Technologies team recommends.
 First, you should use a wired Internet connection due to problems inherent with wireless Internet services.
 Wireless services are prone to drops and data loss from environmental factors (for example, interfering microwaves) but wired connections are not affected by those factors.
-Two, Sakai has been tested and proven to work with the Firefox and Chrome web browsers, so we suggest that you use one or the other with Sakai.
-Lastly, check the front page of Sakai for any outages or planned maintenance news.
+Two, our recommended browsers with Canvas are Chrome or Firefox.
+Lastly, check the Global Announcements on your dashboard in Canvas for any outages or planned maintenance news.

 Oh no!
 I lost my internet connection during an online exam, what should I do?

-If the exam is not designed in single-question format, then you will need to manually Save your answers throughout the exam.
-In this format, you should save your objective question answers every 10 minutes or so.
-If you encounter an essay question, write in another program (say, in Microsoft Word, saving the file as plain text) and paste plain text back in to your Sakai exam session.
-This way, if you lose your Sakai connection and written work, your written responses are available in a backup file.
+First, “Don’t Panic.”
+Your answers should auto-save as you navigate through your exam.
+If you encounter an essay question, write in another program (say, in Microsoft Word, saving the file as plain text) and paste plain text back into your Canvas exam session.
+This way, if you lose your Canvas connection and written work, your written responses are available in a backup file.
+If you lose your internet connection, contact your instructor right away.

 I can’t see my courses